 Places to Stay Near Edinburgh Castle and How to Get There

-The castle is located at Castlehill, Edinburgh, EH1 2NG.
-The nearest railway station is Waverley.
-You will only walk a short distance to the castle.
-Another option is booking The Airlink 100 express bus which can take you to Waverley Bridge.
-Or book local buses with the Mound or George IV Bridge on their route.
+Edinburgh Castle is located at Castlehill, Edinburgh, EH1 2NG.
+The nearest railway station is Waverley, a short walk from the castle.
+Alternatively, the Airlink 100 express bus stops at Waverley Bridge, or you can take local buses to the Mound or George IV Bridge.

 Urban Legends around Edinburgh’s Castle